Flevobike Oke-Ja, three years ago before we emigrated.

 The Spirit is a great bike.
 All the details of the design are improvements over my own two wheeled recumbent, a Pashley PDQ.
 In comparison, the Spirit wins with front suspension, much better rear suspension, better engineered special parts such as the pivot on the steering, and much better quality rack and mudguards.
 I think it's also a bit faster - the seat can be installed more reclined for a more aero position, and the larger rear wheel rolls better (while occasionally people make silly claims otherwise, rolling resistance of wheels is always inversely proportional to radius).
 As a result, fitted with similar tyres, the Spirit has about 15% lower rolling resistance vs. the PDQ with its two 20" wheels.
 Judy's not bothered about speed, but when we ride together this small difference between the bikes helps to keep us matched.
 We suffered from the opposite effect when Judy had the Oke-Ja as it was obviously less efficient than my bike.
 The Spirit is better for marital harmony.

 The new bike is a success.
 Such a success that just one week after she got it, Judy was confident enough to come for the first time on one of the Sunday morning rides of the local recumbent riders, and to ride further in a day than she's ever ridden on any other bike before - 101 km.
 And all that without a complaint about discomfort beyond tired limbs:

 Why choose a recumbent as a touring bike ?
 Well, they're ideally suited.
-They're remarkably comfortable and you get to look straight ahead and see where you're going.
+These bikes are remarkably comfortable and you get to look straight ahead and see where you're going.
 What's more, these bikes also help many people who have medical conditions to be able to continue to cycle.
 We've made all our longer tours on recumbents.